 Since social media is heavily influencing all of our communications it is no longer enough just to localize your content.
-In today’s dynamic, social networking charged environment, you need to adapt your communication to match your intended target markets to make sure that your message and intent is successfully communicated.
+In today’s dynamic, social networking-charged environment, you need to adapt your communication to match your intended target markets to make sure that your message and intent are successfully communicated.

 Social Media Marketing Localization

-Social media marketing in different cultures and different languages follows the same rules as those used in your own country.
-You must know your target audience well before you can create an effective social media plan.
+Social media marketing in different cultures and different languages follow the same rules as those used in your own country.
+You must know your target audience well before you can create an effective social media strategy.
 You need to understand several important factors to create such a plan:

-- The most popular local social media networks (various from country to another).
+- The most popular local social media networks (various from one country to another).

 - The trending topics in each country and what are the local market segments talking about.
 It is important to always be up-to-date on locale-based trends because they can change swiftly and frequently.

 - The target culture is extremely important and you will always need professional localization candidates to localize your communication and to provide advice about the content you are posting or sharing.

 Adapt Your Social Media Channels for International Audiences

 With good research and an efficient localization team, you will be able to have an effective strategy and social media policy for each locale that you are willing to join through social media tools and channels.
 Your translation company should be able to provide assistance in this area.

 Try to learn more about how Twitter is being used in your target market countries.
 The use of Twitter is very different from one country to another and even from one region to another.
 You or your translation partner will need to monitor each locale to learn their habits on Twitter.

 Although Twitter is a 280-character microblogging platform, each region has its unique style of adapting to it.
 Differences between users in the different countries include trends heavily influenced by news and major global events.